Valby Langgade: Public art

 In a small green space at the corner of Valby Langgade with Skovbogårds Allé stands a marble sculpture by Anders Bundgaard entitled And Day Dawns with its Thousand Demands (Og Dagen runder, Med sine tusinde Krav).
 It was installed in 1937 by Copenhagen Municipality.

 In a circular flowerbed in front of the Jesus Church stands a crucifix designed by the sculptor Jens Adolf Jerichau.
 It replaced a copy of Michelangelo's sculpture Moses from the church San Pietro in Vincoli in Rome that was transferred to the Carlsberg Glyptoteque.
 Adjacent to the crucifix but just outside the church's perimeter, stands the sculpture Troll that smells Christian blood depicting a fierce-looking troll reaching out for the crucifix.
 As the tableau proved too controversial for the parish, it was quickly moved to the Glyptoteque garden.
 In 2002, the church tried to recover the sculpture, but the Glyptoteque would not part with it.
 A copy was therefore made and placed just in front of the church in its proper place.
 Hanne Varming's sculpture Woman with Dogs (Konen med Hundene) was installed on Valby Tingsted on 7 May 2013.

-On the gable of Valby Langgade 132-36, just west of Valby Langgade station and facing Herman Bangs Plads, is a poem by Søren Ulrik Thomsen in neon lettering.
+On the gable of Valby Langgade 132–36, just west of Valby Langgade station and facing Herman Bangs Plads, is a poem by Søren Ulrik Thomsen in neon lettering.
 It was created in collaboration with Rasmus Koch and installed in 2014.

 Transport

-Langgade station is located on the Frederikssund radial of the S-train network.
-It is served by the C trains. Ålholm station on Ålholm Plads at the western end of the street is located on the Ring Line and is served by the F trains.
-The new Carlsberg station which will open in July 2016 is located close to the beginning of the street.
+Langgade railway station is located on the Frederikssund radial of Copenhagen's S-train network.
+It is served by the C trains. Ålholm railway station on Ålholm Plads at the western end of the street is located on the Ring Line and is served by the F trains.
+Carlsberg railway station which opened in July 2016 is located close to the beginning of the street.